GennadiiIakovlev/gennadii-iakovlev/content/authors/admin/_index.md

 - name:
   url:
 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include AI in regime change studies, and autocratic politics.
+bio: My research interests include Large Language Models, regime change studies, and autocratic politics.

 # Interests to show in About widget
 interests:

+- Using Large Language Models in Political Science
+- Party Politics, Polarization
+- Natural Language Processing
 - Autocratization
-- AI in Political Science
+- Autocratic Politics
 - Democratization
-- Autocratic Politics

 # Education to show in About widget